Sanglorian/orcus/Orcus Rulebook - current.md

 Save ends means you make a saving throw at the end of your turn for every effect that is affecting you.
 If you roll 10 or higher, you are no longer affected by that effect.

 ### Persistent damage
 If a power’s effect includes persistent damage, the target does not take that damage right away.
 Instead, they take it at the start of their next turn.
-Usually the duration of persistent damage is “save ends”.
+Usually the duration of persistent damage is “save ends.”

 ### Maintain